-2.6 Partnerships and Interactions
+2.5 Partnerships and Interactions

-All institutions of higher education within an eligible jurisdiction shall be made aware of the FY 2016 NASA EPSCoR CAN and given the opportunity to compete.
-All proposals must be submitted through the jurisdiction's NASA EPSCoR Director's office.
+All institutions of higher education within an eligible jurisdiction shall be made aware of this NASA EPSCoR CAN and given the opportunity to compete.
+However, all proposals shall be submitted through the jurisdiction's NASA EPSCoR Director's office.
 Jurisdictions are strongly encouraged to submit proposals that demonstrate partnerships or cooperative arrangements among academia, government agencies, business and industry, private research foundations, jurisdiction agencies, and local agencies.

-NASA-funded, in-kind services (provided by NASA Centers or Mission Directorates) shall be identified as NASA responsibilities in the proposals and are not to be included in the 50% matching requirement.
+NASA-funded, in-kind services provided by Mission Directorates, NASA Centers, or JPL shall be identified as "NASA responsibilities" in the proposals and shall not be included in the 50% cost matching requirement.

 Statements of commitment and letters of support are important components of the proposal.
-NASA does not, however, solicit or evaluate letters of endorsement.
+However, NASA does not solicit or evaluate letters of endorsement.
 Review the NASA Guidebook for Proposers for distinctions among statements of commitment, letters of support, and letters of endorsement.